Serverless Architecture For Startups

 How does serverless architecture compare to traditional approaches?

-Unlike traditional approaches, serverless eliminates the need for server management, reduces upfront costs, and enables event-driven programming for real-time applications.
+Unlike traditional approaches, serverless architecture eliminates the need for server management, offers a pay-as-you-go pricing model, and provides automatic scaling.

 What industries benefit most from serverless architecture?

-Industries like e-commerce, healthcare, fintech, media streaming, and IoT benefit significantly from serverless architecture due to its scalability and flexibility.
+Industries such as e-commerce, healthcare, IoT, finance, and media benefit significantly from serverless architecture due to its scalability and cost-effectiveness.

 Are there any limitations to serverless architecture?